danvuk567/Linux-Command-Data-Analytics/Linux-Data-Cleaning-and-Analysis/readme.md

 ![average_age_borrowing_percent_income4.jpg](https://github.com/danvuk567/Linux-Command-Data-Analytics/blob/main/images/average_age_borrowing_percent_income4.jpg?raw=true)

-**Which applicants are seeking loan approval status that have defaulted on their loan previously, looking to do debt consolidation and borrowing more than 50% of their income?**
+**Which applicants are seeking loan approval status, have defaulted on their loan previously, looking to do debt consolidation, and borrowing more than 50% of their income?**

 Let’s break this down into steps using the awk command.